c4ffein/ai/README.md

 # ai
-KISS LLM bridge to your terminal, on Python
+KISS LLM bridge to your terminal, in Python